 As usual, the fun began in November.
 An article from Audubon was my first indication that anything special was going to happen.
 It’s a rare winter that Snowy Owls don’t appear in coastal New York, so one can easily lose track of time between the major irruptions.
 The update from the Arctic predicting a strong flight was thus a welcome surprise.
 I was excited by the prospect of another big event.
 Since the timing of the vacation lines up nicely with expected arrival dates, I traditionally start Snowy searching in earnest during Thanksgiving break.
 I made a trek along Jones Beach and was rewarded with nice views of an owl roosting in the dunes near the inlet.
 My efforts during an impromptu “rarity round-up” the following weekend turned up at least 5 distinct individuals in one day exploring the barrier beaches.
 I ended up observing the birds on no less than a dozen separate occasions throughout the winter, often with multiple owls present at the same site.
 Snowy Owls were back in force, just as advertised!

 I tuned in once again to the blog for Project SNOWstorm, eager to see the impact of the influx.
 The research team tagged a number of new birds throughout the season, and regular website updates provided an inside look at the inner workings of the movement.
 Detailed accounts of returning birds’ journeys and assessments of unfortunate deaths all served to flesh out our collective awareness of the challenges Snowy Owls face in their nomadic existences.
 Tracking the invasion on eBird revealed a pattern broadly similar to the last population boom 4 years ago.
 Most of the action was east of the Rocky Mountains, concentrated on favored haunts along the Atlantic Coast and the Great Lakes.
-To my knowledge, no Snowies made it to Bermuda this year, but multiple sightings as far south as Texas gave residents of the central states a chance to join the party.
+To my knowledge, no Snowies made it to Bermuda or Hawaii this year, but multiple sightings as far south as Texas gave residents of the central states a chance to join the party.
 There were plenty of opportunities to get acquainted with this captivating species all across North America.

 Winter Storm Warning